Cobots: A beginner’s guide to collaborative robots

 Next steps

-Are you looking to scale your operations with a high-end cobot?
-Enter RO1 from Standard Bots — the top choice for burgeoning startups and established industrial giants.
+Looking to scale your operations with a high-end cobot?
+Enter RO1 from Standard Bots — the top choice for both burgeoning startups and established industrial giants alike.

 • Affordable and reliable: RO1 leads its class of robotic arms, delivering unparalleled value at half the cost of its nearest competition.

 • Intelligent adaptability: With learning AI-powered capabilities (on par with GPT-4), RO1 outshines the competition in both brains and brawn.
-Thanks to its intuitive no-code framework, no programming knowledge is required.
+No programming knowledge required, thanks to its intuitive no-code framework.